ncyxie/Notepad-DOT/README.md

 ## Latest Information

-Report application bugs by using [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub or contacting with me on Telegram or Discord.
+Working on v2.3.0-Stable update, so report application bugs by using [Issues](https://github.com/ncyxie/Notepad-Dot/issues/) page in GitHub or contacting with me on Telegram or Discord while it's not too late.

-Function ideas are also appreciated. :)

 ## Introduction